Panacée

 How far ahead should I book Panacée?

-Check availability for the date you want, especially because Panacée's verified hours are limited to dinner from Wednesday to Saturday, 6–10 PM, it is closed Sunday through Tuesday.
+Check availability for the date you want, especially because Panacée's hours are limited to dinner from Wednesday to Saturday, 6–10 PM, it is closed Sunday through Tuesday.

 What should I order at Panacée?

-The verified information confirms modern cuisine but does not identify a signature dish or required menu format.
+It offers modern cuisine but does not identify a signature dish or required menu format.
 Check the current menu directly with Panacée before planning around a specific order.

 Can Panacée accommodate groups?